Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Where do you start?

-Single-Family Home Investment Strategies
+Home Investment Strategies

-Following are two strategies used by many investors who deal in the single-family home market.
+Following are two strategies used by many investors who deal in the single-family home or condominium market.
 The idea is to take on one at a time and eventually combine several strategies with your investment plan.

 1. Buy and Hold Strategy: The starting point for most investors.
 The goal is to purchase the house with the sole intent of renting it.
 For this method to be successful, you must purchase under some set price and terms that allow for a healthy, positive cash flow.
 The rent has to be higher than the mortgage payment.